Amy Zuercher

 Class of 1998

 Zach Davis is one of the top wrestlers to come from not only Loudonville High School, but all of Ashland County.
-After a 6th place finish in 1997, Davis made it to the final match in 1998, finishing as state runner-up.
-Zach was a 3-year state qualifier who finished with a career record of 135 wins and 24 losses. – including a 42-3 mark as a senior.
+After a 6th Place finish in 1997, Davis made it to the final match in 1998, finishing as State Runner-Up.
+Zach was a 3-year State qualifier who finished with a career record of 135 wins and 24 losses. – including a 42-3 mark as a Senior.
 Davis was presented the prestigious Jack Augenstein Award, as well.
-After graduation, he compiled a 103-46 record at Ashland University, qualifying for three times and placing sixth during his senior year – where he was a team captain.
+After graduation, he compiled a 103-46 record at Ashland University, qualifying for three times and placing sixth during his Senior year – where he was a team captain.